dart-lang/build/docs/hot_module_reloading.md

 changes to take effect.

-If something depends on changed module A, it may have some instances of A's types, functions and objects closured, so reloading A itself doesnt invalidate closure.
+If something depends on changed module A, it may have some instances of A's types, functions and objects closured, so reloading A itself doesn't invalidate closure.
 In a basic configuration, hot-reloading reloads all the modules from a changed module up to the root module of the application and reruns `main()` function for changes to take effect.
 This means that without special measures